 What this all means is that you may see some new transaction lines coming through to your Amazon settlements such as:

 These settlement lines will offset any ItemPrice Tax and/or ShippingTax that Amazon has charged the customer so that it results in a total of 0 to your overall settlement.

 These are the new lines appearing in settlements:

-To account for this recent change I suggest is that you create a new account in your accounting system chart of accounts to be used for the allocation of the new Tax amounts.
+To account for this recent change, we suggest you to create a new account in your accounting system chart of accounts, which will be used for the allocation of the new Tax amounts.
 These can then be used to offset whatever Amazon Sales Tax accounts you have.
-This will either completely offset the other if this is the only state you collect sales tax or it will be a partial offset if you collect sales tax in other states.
+This will either completely offset the other, if this is the only state you collect sales tax, or it will be a partial offset, if you collect sales tax in other states.